-Chapin Hall is also supporting the work of Sidebench, a technology firm that has partnered with the Department of Children and Family Services to develop an app to help caseworkers more efficiently manage visitation scheduling and travel.
+Chapin Hall also supported the work of Sidebench, a technology firm that has partnered with the Department of Children and Family Services to develop an app to help caseworkers more efficiently manage visitation scheduling and travel.
 The app includes critical information –such as parents’ work schedules and functionality that will send automatic texts to parents when visits are scheduled.

 For more information on this project, contact Dr. Dana Weiner.